lachrist/aran/README.md

 ## Getting Started

-Aran is an [npm module](https://www.npmjs.com/package/aran) that can be installed with `npm install aran`.
+Aran can be installed with `npm install aran`.
 Since Aran exclusively manipulates [estree](https://github.com/estree/estree), it requires both a parser and a code generator to function.
 We recommend using [acorn](https://www.npmjs.com/package/acorn) as the parser and [astring](https://www.npmjs.com/package/astring) as the code generator.
 Below is a minimal working example demonstrating the use of `acorn.parse`,